bkw777/ATF150x_uDEV/programming.md

 ### atmisp
 Runs ATMISP in the wine_atmel environment.

+The only commandline args atmisp supports are filename.chn   - chain file that defines the type of target device, jtag operation, and jed file
+  -l  - program the jed file without launching the gui

+Notably missing: the chain file does not include the  "write svf file" setting or svf filename,
+and the -l option can not be used to write out an svf file.
+You must manually use the gui to generate an svf file.

 ### atfsvf
-Runs openocd with options to use a FT232R or FT232H programmer to program a ATF150x target device with an SVF file.
+Runs openocd with options to use a FT232R or FT232H usb-ttl module to program a ATF150x target device with an SVF file.
-Usage, args in ay order:
- 2 | \*1502\* - Program an ATF1502 device
- 4 | \*1504\* - Program an ATF1504 device
- 5 | \*1508\* - Program an ATF1508 device
- r | ft232r - Use an FT232R module for JTAG
- h | ft232h - Use an FT232H module for JTAG
- \*.svf - SVF filename
-`$ atfsvf r 2 leds.svf`  Use an FT232R to program an ATF1502
-`$ atfsvf ft232h ATF1504ASL leds.svf`  Use an FT232H to program an ATF1504
+Usage: `atfsvf jtag_device target_device file.svf`
+Example: `atfsvf ft232r ATF1502ASL leds.svf`

+jtag_device:
+ ft232r
+ ft232h

+target_device:
+ ATF1502AS
+ ATF1502ASL
+ ATF1502ASV
+ ATF1502ASVL
+ ATF1504AS
+ ATF1504ASL
+ ATF1504ASV
+ ATF1504ASVL
+ ATF1508AS
+ ATF1508ASL
+ ATF1508ASV
+ ATF1508ASVL